hzburki/personal-blog-v2/posts/serverless-apis-on-the-go.md

 4. Run your Code
 5. Reclaim container

-<div aria-hidden='true' class='wp-block-spacer' style='height:10px'></div>Now every
-time your code runs, a new container is provisioned which does not have the context of the previous execution, so we can’t re-use database connections.
+Now every time your code runs, a new container is provisioned which does not have the context of the previous execution, so we can’t re-use database connections.

 ### There is still hope 😌